What is a Contract for Deed?

 - Seller's name

-- Interest rate (an annual percentage rate)
+- Interest rate (expressed as an annual percentage rate)

 - Monthly payment amount